 Audience members also asked about conflicts between the nondelegation and major questions.
 Merrill replies that if the court adopts the nondelegation doctrine, that would be almost a complete bar for agencies to deal with major policy questions, while the major questions doctrine would allow for agencies to deal with major policy concerns if congress gave the agency explicit power to do so.
 Merrill also argues that either way, if congress has to give agency authority to act on something, including climate change, congress “will generally not to do so.”

 In his new book, Merrill acknowledges that the Chevron Doctrine has weathered the storm for thirty-five years, but now “the fate of the Chevron Doctrine is unknown.”
 Merrill discusses the past and future of the cornerstone of administrative law.
 With congress’s ineptitude, he suggests the best way forward is not to eliminate executive agencies, but instead to have the courts continue to interpret congressional actions while the executive agencies still have great deference because of their policy expertise and democratic accountability.
 Merrill argues “A better approach…is to try and figure out where agencies have a comparative advantage and where courts have a comparative advantage,” and assign roles accordingly.

-Click here to listen to Professor Merrill’s speech or here to purchase a copy of his new book.
+Click here to listen to Professor Merrill’s speech.
 To stay up to date on the Burke Center, check out our homepage here.
 Established with a $10 million endowment in 2019, the Burke Center at Case Western Reserve University School of Law has become one of the nation’s highest ranked environmental law centers, with an “A” rating by preLaw magazine (2022).